 Allergies happen when your child's immune system mistakenly treats normally harmless substances as 'harmful'.
 The substances that trigger allergies are called allergens.
 The symptoms of an allergy vary according to what a child or young person is allergic to.

-Appendicitis is a potentially serious condition.
+Appendicitis can be serious.
 Go first to your family doctor or after-hours medical centre if you think your child has symptoms of appendicitis.
-If you cannot get an appointment straightaway, go to your hospital's accident and emergency department.
+If you cannot get an appointment straight away, go to your hospital's accident and emergency department.

 All young children have a limited attention span and sometimes do things without thinking.
 If these are severe enough to interfere with their learning and social relationships, in more than one setting, they can be a sign of attention deficit hyperactivity disorder (ADHD).